Install xNIC on Linux

 3. Run the install command with the --verify argument:

-./swxtch-xnic-install.sh --verify
+./swxtch-xnic-install.sh --verify_signature

-The --verify argument will download the .sig file associated with the xNIC installer file based on the VM's operating system, verify with the public key, and proceed to install the xNIC onto the VM as a service.
+The --verify_signature argument will download the .sig file associated with the xNIC installer file based on the VM's operating system, verify with the public key, and proceed to install the xNIC onto the VM as a service.

 Testing